jsheridanwells/LivePolling/README.md

 <img src="/documentation/live-polling2.png" width="500" />

-An audience can easily follow a presentation and respond to questions using any device.
+An audience can follow a presentation and respond to questions using any device.

 <img src="/documentation/live-polling3.png" width="500" />